-Lighting components and lighting qualities should be explicitly related to work you did in ART 2660.
+Lighting components and lighting qualities should be explicitly related to work you did in ART 2640, Building Systems of Interior Architecture.

-Materials and construction characteristics and details should be explicitly related to the work you did in ART 2640, Materials and Construction, and in all of the studio classes you have taken within the IA program in which materials and methods for using materials to construct interior components were explored and developed.
+Materials and construction characteristics and details should be explicitly related to the work you did in ART 2660, Materials, Textiles, and Construction, and in all of the studio classes you have taken within the IA program in which materials and methods for using materials to construct interior components were explored and developed.